jakirkhan786/Marketing-Dashboard/README.md

 **Monitor Conversion Rates**: The overall conversion rate has slightly declined (-2%), so it's essential to continuously monitor landing page performance and ad relevance to improve this metric across platforms.

-🔗 Check out the dashboard on Maven Analytics:

 🔗 Explore the Power BI app: